 Visit the Colorado Assessment Literacy Program website

 Effective, Supported Educators

 Race to the Top funds will augment work already underway and provide support, information and tools to districts as they work to implement comprehensive evaluation systems for teachers, principals and specialized service professionals.

 Embedded, Innovative STEM Content

-Colorado plans to use Race to the Top funds to ensure STEM is integrated and embedded across all content areas and through teacher instruction and evaluation.
-RTTT funds will also be used to create a STEM in Action program that will connect educators and students to the everyday work of scientists, engineers, high-tech workers, and researchers in Colorado's labs, universities, museums and companies.
+Colorado plans to use Race to the Top funds to support efforts to integrate and embed STEM across all content areas.
+RTT funds are being used to support a STEM in Action program that connects educators and students to the everyday work of scientists, engineers, high-tech workers, and researchers in Colorado's labs, universities, museums and companies.
 RTT funds are also used to convene cross-district meetings focused on engaging students through project-based learning opportunities and integrated curriculum.